andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 General:

 - Android starts a new Linux process for an app when an app component (Activity, Service, Content Provider, Broadcast Receiver) needs to be started and the app does not have a running process yet
-- All app components of the same app run in the same process and thread (main thread) → default behaviour
+- All app components of the same app run in the same process and thread (main thread) → default behavior
 - If an app component starts and there already exists a process for that app, then the new component is started within that already existing process

 App startup sequence: